 Where to buy UEFA Champions League Final tickets

 Tickets for the UEFA Champions League Final are traditionally available through three avenues: the official ticket portals of both teams who make the fixture and directly through UEFA itself.
-It’s essential to keep tabs on official channels for further information.
+Similar to high-demand fixtures in other club and international competitions, the governing body sells tickets for the UEFA Champions League Final not through traditional sales pathways but by ballot instead.

 How much are UEFA Champions League Final tickets?